-- Set up / Deployment costs: costs of configuring space, transporting, installing, setting up, integrating with other assets, outside services.
+- Setup and Deployment costs: Costs due to configuring space, transporting, installing, setting up, integrating, and outside services.

-- Operating costs: for example, human (operator) labor, or energy/fuel costs.
+- Operating costs: For example, expenses for human operator labor, or energy costs and fuel costs.

-- Change management: costs: for example, costs of user orientation, user training, workflow/process change design and implementation.
+- Change management: costs: For example, expenses for user orientation, user training, and workflow or process change.